 First, look for a fundraising platform that keeps incoming donations organized and offers a streamlined donation process.
 Your software should make donating as easy as possible, and it should allow your participants to track their fundraising progress on their pages.

 Next, strategize your approach based on past campaign data.
 Analyze your data to understand who contributed to your school in the past, who participated in events, and how supporters found out about your fundraiser.
 Then, ask strategic questions to propel your campaign forward:

 - Which communication channels lead to more first-time engagements?

 - What were supporters’ key motivators to donate in the past?

 - How do your donors prefer to give?

-Marketing your virtual school fundraiser
+Marketing your digital school fundraiser

 Have your volunteers help spread the word.